last updated 05/07/2014

 - Capacity has gradual decline as the battery wears.
 Standard deep cycle lead acid batteries have a flatter decline to start with, maintaining a greater proportion of original capacity for longer, before losing capacity quickly towards the end of its life.

 Batteries degrade with elevated temperatures.
 Higher temperatures reduce battery life.
 Try to install your battery in a cool location, away from hot parts of the motor or out of the engine bay completely.
 Sealed batteries are a good choice, as they can be stored inside a vehicle without the risk of spillage or dangerous gas venting.
-As a guide, every 8 degree C rise in temperature halves the life of a typical lead acid battery.
+As a guide, every 8 degrees C rise in temperature halves the life of a typical lead acid battery.
 That’s pretty significant when considering how hot it gets under the bonnet of a car with the engine running, especially in the sun on a hot day.

 For more information on battery chemistry, visit http://batteryuniversity.com